Solution to Lawvere's first problem: a Grothendieck topos that has proper class many quotient topoi: Introduction

 \subsection{Acknowledgement}

 We would like to thank Ryu Hasegawa, who is the supervisor of the second-listed author, for his helpful discussions and suggestions.
-We would like to thank Koushirou Ichikawa for some discussion about rigid structures and for answering technical questions about theorem 4.5.
+We would like to thank Koshiro Ichikawa for some discussions about rigid structures and for answering technical questions about \cref{PropositionManyRigid}.
+We would like to express deep gratitude to the anonymous reviewers who carefully read the manuscript and provided numerous valuable comments.
+This greatly assisted the inexperienced authors in enhancing the quality of the paper.

-We are also grateful for the discussions at the \dq{mspace topos} and would like to extend our gratitude to its organizers, Toshihiko Nakazawa and Fumiharu Kato for fostering such an encouraging environment.
+We are also grateful for the discussions at the \dq{mspace topos} and would like to extend our gratitude to its organizers, Toshihiko Nakazawa and Fumiharu Kato, for fostering such an encouraging environment.

 The second-listed author is supported by FoPM, WINGS Program, the University of Tokyo.